pngfi/spidexjs/README.md

 // Transactions generator for spidex. import * as transactions from '@spidexjs/transactions'

-// create ibc / convert tx between cosmos and spidex import * as bridge from '@spidexjs/bridge'
+// transfer contract/ ibc / convert  between cosmos and spidex import * as bridge from '@spidexjs/bridge'

 or